 Kevin Frazier

-Kevin Frazier is an assistant professor of law at the Benjamin L. Crump College of Law at St. Thomas University.
-He previously served as a clerk on the Montana Supreme Court.
+Kevin Frazier is an assistant professor of law at the Benjamin L. Crump College of Law at St. Thomas University and a senior research fellow in the Constitutional Studies Program at the University of Texas at Austin.

 Contributions